SFX-WoW/Masque_LiteStep/README.md

 ### Skins ###

-This skin set contains the following skins:
+This set contains the following skins:

 - LiteStep
 - LiteStep XLT